Inezgane Airport

 Inezgane Airport or Agadir Inezgane Airport (ICAO: GMAA) is an airport in Agadir, the capital city of the Souss-Massa region in Morocco.
 The airport is located approximately 14 km northwest of Agadir's Al Massira Airport.
 After being replaced by the Al Massira airport for civilian service, it is now a military air base.

 Facilities

 The airport resides at an elevation of 89 ft above mean sea level.
 It has one runway designated 10/28 with an asphalt surface measuring 2910 × 45 m.

-Incidents
+Accidents

 On August 3, 1975, an Alia Royal Jordanian Airlines Boeing 707 struck a mountain peak when on approach to Agadir Airport.
 All 188 passengers and crew on board were killed.
 It is the worst ever incident involving a 707.

 World War II

 During World War II, the airport was used by the United States Army Air Forces Air Transport Command as a hub for cargo, transiting aircraft and personnel on the North African Cairo–Dakar transport route for cargo, transiting aircraft and personnel.
 It functioned as a stopover en route to Marrakech Airport or to Dakhla Airport, near Villa Cisneros in French North Africa.
 In addition, an air connection to Atar Airport also handled cargo and personnel flights.